wjzeng/postgres/README.md

 ```

 It will be currently returned 3 errors (eval-plan-qual, update-conflict-out, tuplelock-upgrade-no-deadlock).
+If you find other errors, check	`src/test/isolation/output_iso/regression.diffs` file.
+In almost cases, there is no problem even if errors are returned.

 Note:
  1. eval-plan-qual.spec returns error, however, the cause comes from ctid.
 Therefore, there is no problem with zheap.